borioda/gnss_jamming_demo/README.md

 The material has been prepared as part of the Institute of Navigation (ION) webinar ["GNSS interference mitigation: A measurement and position domain assessment"](https://www.ion.org/publications/webinars.cfm) associated to the corresponding [paper](https://onlinelibrary.wiley.com/doi/full/10.1002/navi.391), which is available open access.

-Two Jupyter Notebook are part of the demo:
+Two Jupyter notebooks are part of the demo:

--
+- **AdaptiveNotchDemo:** demonstrate the working principles of the ANF.
+In particular, the impact of the *pole contraction factor*, $k_\alpha$, and of the *adaptation step*, $delta$ are analysed
+- **InteractiveJamDemo:** demonstrate the impact of five interference mitigation techniques on the Cross-Ambiguity Function (CAF).
+The impact of the blanking threshold is also investigated